LopezChris/Big-Data-Cluster-Dev/README.md

 on the master node.
 Once the installation completes, you now have CentOS7 on each node and ambari-server is installed and setup.

-## After Network Installation Completes
+## After Network Install Completes, Start Ambari Server

 Once you are done installing CentOS7 on each of your Minnowboards over the network, you can start `ambari-server` on the master node (node1-sb.hortonworks.com)